 IN ORDER TO BOOK SILVERTON COMMUNITY HALL YOU MUST ACCEPT THE BOOKING CONDITIONS.
+PLEASE READ THROUGH AND MAKE SURE YOU UNDERSTAND THE ADDITIONAL COVID CONDITIONS.

-You can print these out by clicking here , scrolling to the end and clicking ‘Print here’ (bottom right).
+Print these out by clicking here , scrolling to the end and clicking ‘Print here’ (bottom right).

 STANDARD CONDITIONS OF HIRE